giornetta/travellerbot/docs/Personal Combat Process.md

 ```
 $ Choose Minor Action:
-> ReplyKeyboard[Aim, Aim for the kill, Change Stance, Draw or Reload, Movement, Skill Check, Other, <-]
+> ReplyKeyboard[Aim, Aim for the kill, Change Stance, Draw, Reload, Movement, Skill Check, Other, <-]
 ```

 #### **Minor Action: Aiming or Aiming for the kill**